Points and points lists

 As mentioned above, the place that a fencer finishes in the Individual Championship is the fencer’s final rank for the season.
 In each Individual Championship event, the top 8 finishers receive medals; the winner receives the travelling trophy for a year and a smaller trophy to keep.

-Currently all schools can send a men’s and a women’s team as long as they have at least three fencers of each sex who have competed in four tournaments.
+Currently all schools can send a men’s and a women’s team as long as they have at least three fencers of each sex who have competed in enough tournaments.
 As the league grows, if more than 24 schools have enough fencers to form a team, the 24 schools that are highest on the team points list for each sex will qualify for the Team Championship.

 Teams are seeded for the Team Championship using the team points list following the Individual Championship.
 The top four seeds get a bye into the second (championship) round.
 The other teams compete in the first (wild card) round, which is direct elimination until four teams remain.
 Those four teams join the top four seeds in the championship round, which is direct elimination with a fence off for third place.